Sachaa-Thanasius/experimental-late-bound-defaults/README.md

 ```

 ## Motivation
-I was annoyed with Python defaults, and resulting searches and discussion let to me being made aware of the above proposal and [PEP 661](https://peps.python.org/pep-0671/).
+I was annoyed with Python defaults, and resulting searches and discussion let to me being made aware of the above proposal (and [PEP 661](https://peps.python.org/pep-0671/), but I'm ignoring that for now).
 I didn't want to fork CPython and change all the grammar to try this out, so I cheated with a custom codecs and tokens/AST transformation.

 ## Caveats